dmsc/fastbasic/README.md

 -------

-FastBasic is free software under the terms of the GNU General Public License, either version 2 or lather, see the file [LICENSE](LICENSE) for the full text.
+FastBasic is free software under the terms of the GNU General Public License, either version 2 or later, see the file [LICENSE](LICENSE) for the full text.

 The runtime is also under the following linking exception: